Marbok/marbok.github.io/_posts/2020-12-19-Clojure-part-1.md

 ```

 ## Data types in Clojure.
-This language use type from Java, because we have:
+This language use type from Java, then we have:

 | data in Clojure | type in Java / description |
 |-----------------|--------------|